Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Efficiency

 1. Surgery.
-Removal of a pituitary tumor is carried out through the sinuses.
+Removal of a pituitary tumor is carried out through the nasal sinuses.

 Contraindications.
 Pregnancy, children and old age, inflammatory diseases(sinusitis, sinusitis, tonsillitis), acute diseases and exacerbation of chronic diseases.

-Efficiency high with microadenoma, tumors less than 10 mm.
-For large adenomas, the likelihood reappearance tumors is 20-40%.
+Efficiency high for microadenoma, tumors less than 10 mm.
+For large adenomas, the likelihood reappearance tumors account for 20-40%.

 Asymptomatic macroprolactinemia in women does not require specific treatment.
-If the amount of inactive forms of prolactin that do not bind to cell receptors is increased in the blood, then there are no symptoms - a regular menstrual cycle, there is no discharge from the nipples.
-In this case, the analysis shows an excess of the norm of prolactin.
-With macroprolactinemia, there is no need to reduce the level of prolactin.
+If the amount of inactive forms of prolactin in the blood is increased, which do not bind to cell receptors, then there are no symptoms - a regular menstrual cycle, no discharge from the nipples.
+In this case, the analysis shows that prolactin levels are exceeded.
+With macroprolactinemia, there is no need to reduce prolactin levels.

-How to reduce the level of prolactin in men?
+How to reduce prolactin levels in a man?

-1. X-ray of the skull in 2 projections, CT or MRI to detect a neoplasm in the pituitary gland.
+1. X-ray of the skull in 2 projections, CT or MRI to detect a tumor in the pituitary gland.

 2. Ultrasound of the thyroid gland for the diagnosis of hypothyroidism.